MonitorQA/ExternalApiDocs/_posts/2020-12-18-post-schedules-monthly.md

 #### Type 1 (StartOfMonth) - Beginning of Month in Cycle

 When `type` is `1`, the audit starts at the beginning (1st day) of a specific month within the repeat cycle.
-The `cycleMonthStart` property (1, 2, 3...) specifies which month within the `repeatEvery` cycle should start the audit.
+The `cycleMonthStart` property must be greater than 0 and specifies which month within the `repeatEvery` cycle should start the audit (1, 2, 3...).

 **How it works:**
 - Each repeat cycle contains `repeatEvery` months